Tokyo 2020: What happens if coronavirus causes the Olympics to be canceled? | DW | 18.03.2020

 Either way, total estimates of the Games' costs range from a modest €11.1 billion to a high of €23 billion, with the IOC's contribution valued at €740 million.

-On top of that, domestic sponsors have committed more than €2.75 billion towards the Olympic Games, with big companies such as Toyota, Bridgestone, Panasonic and Samsung also holding separate, exclusive contracts with the IOC.
+On top of that, domestic sponsors have committed more than €2.75 billion towards the Olympic Games, with big companies such as Toyota, Bridgestone, Panasonic and South Korean firm Samsung also holding separate, exclusive contracts with the IOC.

 TV rights holders are also a big player in the scenario, especially NBCUniversal in the US, whose parent company Comcast paid €4 billion for the four Summer/Winter Olympics held between 2014 and 2020.
 NBC has confirmed it has sold €1.15 billion in advertising for the Games.